lostjared/acidcamGL/README.md

 for macOS static build with Syphon enter the macos-static directory and

 	make -j4

+You will still need to use install_name_tool on an app bundle see copy.sh for how I do it

 for Linux build with Desktop capture support (only Xorg not Wayland) enter source directory and

 	make -f Makefile.linux && sudo make -f Makefile.linux install

-You will still need to use install_name_tool on an app bundle see copy.sh for how I do it

-Run the program:
+Run the program: (recommd first exporting shell variable SHADER_PATH with path to filters) example:

+    export SHADER_PATH=/home/jared/acidcamGL/filters

+or pass the path when executing the program

     acidcamGL -g -p ../filters

 The default Resolution is: